-If I ever write a book on email marketing (oh, wait I did, ahem, another book) it might be called “It depends.”
+If I ever write a book on email marketing and email response rates (oh, wait I did, ahem, another book) it might be called “It depends.”

 What’s a good email response rate?